ashirt-ops/ashirt-workers/README.md

 # ASHIRT Workers

 Adversary Simulators High-Fidelity Intelligence and Reporting Toolkit.
-This repo contains only the enhancement workers ASHIRT.
+This repo contains only the enhancement workers for ASHIRT.
 You can find the ASHIRT server [here](https://www.github.com/ashirt-ops/ashirt-server), and the client [here](https://www.github.com/ashirt-ops/ashirt).

 ## Table of Contents